anon560096/NIPS18-VertexSparsification/README.md

 k Values: 2,4,8
 sparsification factors: 2,4,8,16,32,64

-On running, the output is generated in a csv file with name "results-<dir_name>.csv".
+On running, the output is generated in a csv file with name "julia_results-<dir_name>.csv".